Entertainment News Roundup: R&B singer R. Kelly's obstruction trial begins in Chicago; 'Bullet Train' repeats No. 1, 'Top Gun' returns to second place as box office nearly grinds to halt and more | Entertainment

 American actor Anne Heche was taken off life support on Sunday, nine days after suffering severe injuries in a fiery car crash, as a compatible person was found to receive her donated organs, a spokesperson said.
 Heche, 53, had been legally dead since Friday, though still with a heartbeat, and was kept on life support to preserve her organs so they could be donated, her representatives said.

-Tokyo diners nosh on Demogorgon pasta, and Eleven's waffles at 'Stranger Things' cafe
+Tokyo diners nosh on Demogorgon pasta, Eleven's waffles at 'Stranger Things' cafe

 (With inputs from agencies.)